-To restore the sacredness of the Native American community by uniting people and animals.
-We do this by providing a variety of animal services, educational programs, behavioral health supports, and family resources that coincides with traditional values and core principles of First Nations communities.
+NAGI Foundation provides a variety of resources to support Native American communities, such as animal health services, educational programs, behavioral health supports, and family resources that coincide with traditional values and core principles of First Nations communities.

-In 2006, Sheila founded Reservation Rewards Animal Rescue, an Arizona based 501(c) 3 non-profit dedicated to supporting the Native American community by finding homes for animals that community members could no longer care for.
-Throughout their first 10 years of operations, Reservation Rewards Animal Rescue experienced tremendous success and helped saved the lives of over 4,000 animals through spay/neuter, medical treatment and our shelter programs.
+As an indigenous woman herself, Sheila is passionate about giving back to First Nations Communities.
+In 2006, she founded Reservation Rewards Animal Rescue.
+This Arizona based 501(c) 3 non-profit was dedicated to supporting the Native American communities in the Phoenix metro area by finding homes for animals that community members could no longer care for.
+Throughout their first 10 years of operations, Reservation Rewards Animal Rescue experienced tremendous success and helped save the lives of over 4,000 animals through spay/neuter, medical treatment adoption and sheltering programs.

 Founder, Parent Support of Arizona